Report: Musk proposes going ahead with deal to buy Twitter - NewsBreak

 Trading in shares of Twitter was halted after the stock spiked on reports that Elon Musk would proceed with his $44 billion deal to buy the company after months of legal battles .

 For a second time, Musk offered to buy the San Francisco company at $54.20.
 Twitter’s stock jumped nearly 13% to $47.93 before trading stopped on the New York Stock Exchange, which listed “news pending” as the reason for the halt.
-Trading halts are how stock exchanges give investors a forced timeout when trading for a stock gets too chaotic, or when a company is about to offer market-moving news.‘Rocky Horror Picture Show’ can’t be shown in this Colorado town — for now
+Trading halts are how stock exchanges give investors a forced timeout when trading for a stock gets too chaotic, or when a company is about to offer market-moving news.Youngstown Diocese: Priest accused of ‘inappropriate contact’ kills himself

 Bloomberg News reported Tuesday that Musk made the proposal in a letter to Twitter, according to people familiar with the case who were not identified.